NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Out of the Ordinary Circumstance

 So, you never know when you're going to be able to get this, but to really have a good chance in getting family circumstances, the judge looking at in and giving you two levels off, three levels off, four levels off because of your family circumstances, you're going to need something out of the ordinary.
+Remember, it's the uniqueness and compelling nature of your family circumstances that can make a real difference in your case.

 Family Circumstances to Lower a Federal Criminal Sentence